Updated May 22, 2023

 DROP TABLE developers CASCADE;

-Hence, the table developers are deleted and the view team2 is also deleted which can be confirmed by getting values from the view using the query
+You can confirm the deletion of the table developers and the view team2 by retrieving values from the view using the following query.

 SELECT * from team2;